Luke Matheson (footballer): Scunthorpe United (loan)

 On 15 January 2022, Matheson signed for League Two club Scunthorpe United, for the remainder of the season.
 This would see him reunite with ex-Rochdale boss, Keith Hill.
 He made his debut on the same day, playing the full 90 minutes in a 2–0 loss against Exeter City.

 Matheson was released by Wolves at the end of the 2022–23 season.

 Bolton Wanderers

-On 1 August 2023, he completed a move to EFL League One side Bolton Wanderers on a one-year contract following a successful trial spell.
-He will initially link up with the club's B team.
+On 1 August 2023, Matheson completed a move to EFL League One side Bolton Wanderers on a one-year contract following a successful trial spell.
+He was initially assigned to the club's B team.
+He made his debut on 6 September in a 3–0 home win over Salford City in the EFL Trophy.
+Three weeks later he scored his only goal in seven games for the club (all in cups), coming on as a substitute in an 8–1 win against Manchester United under-21 in the same competition.
 On 19 December, he and fellow B-Team prospect Conor Carty signed new deals up to 2025 that would also promote them to the first-team squad.

-On 22 February 2024, he joined League of Ireland Premier Division Bohemians side on a four month loan deal.
+Matheson joined League of Ireland Premier Division side Bohemians on 22 February 2024, on a four-month loan deal.

-On 22 February 2025, he joined National League North side Alfreton Town on loan for the remainder of the season.
+On 22 February 2025, Matheson joined National League North side Alfreton Town on loan for the remainder of the season.

-On 7 May 2025, Bolton confirmed that Matheson would leave at the end of his contract.
+Bolton confirmed on 7 May 2025 that Matheson would leave at the end of his contract.

 Macclesfield

 On 26 July 2025, Matheson joined newly promoted National League North side Macclesfield.
+He signed as a part-time player while coaching their under-8 team.
+Following defeat in the play-offs, he signed a new one-year deal at the end of the 2025–26 season.